 Monitor Your Voice Tone

-People tend to mimic the voice levels of the person with whom they are speaking.
-By lowing yours, you may be able to get them to follow your lead.
-Here are some other ways you can
+People tend to mimic the voice levels of the person speaking.
+By lowering yours, you may get them to follow your lead.
+Here are some other ways you can control potential confrontations.

 Ways to Deal with Verbal Aggression